-The assumed gain/loss considers the amount, if any, that the Company has discounted the price to the borrower from par for competitive reasons and the excess servicing to be received or buydown fees to be paid upon securitization of the loan.
+The assumed gain/loss considers the excess servicing to be received or buydown fees to be paid upon securitization of the loan.
 The excess servicing and buydown fees are calculated pursuant to contractual terms with investors.
-To calculate the effects of interest rate movements, the Company utilizes applicable published mortgage-backed security prices, and multiplies the price movement between the rate lock date and the balance sheet date by the notional loan commitment amount.
-The Company sells all of its loans on a servicing released basis, and receives a servicing released premium upon sale.
-Thus, the value of the servicing rights, which averaged 105 basis points of the loan amount as of March 31, 2014, is included in the fair value measurement and is based upon contractual terms with investors and varies depending on the loan type.
-The Company assumes an approximate 11% fallout rate when measuring the fair value of rate lock commitments.
-Fallout is defined as locked loan commitments for which the Company does not close a mortgage loan and is based on historical experience.
+To calculate the effects of interest rate movements, NVRM utilizes applicable published mortgage-backed security prices, and multiplies the price movement between the rate lock date and the balance sheet date by the notional loan commitment amount.
+NVRM sells all of its loans on a servicing released basis, and receives a servicing released premium upon sale.
+Thus, the value of the servicing rights, which averaged 109 basis points of the loan amount as of March 31, 2015, is included in the fair value measurement and is based upon contractual terms with investors and varies depending on the loan type.
+NVRM assumes an approximate 12% fallout rate when measuring the fair value of rate lock commitments.
+Fallout is defined as locked loan commitments for which NVRM does not close a mortgage loan and is based on historical experience.

-The fair value of the Company's forward sales contracts to broker/dealers solely considers the market price movement of the same type of security between the trade date and the balance sheet date (level 2).
+The fair value of NVRM's forward sales contracts to broker/dealers solely considers the market price movement of the same type of security between the trade date and the balance sheet date (Level 2).
 The market price changes are multiplied by the notional amount of the forward sales contracts to measure the fair value.

 Mortgage loans held for sale are recorded at fair value when closed, and thereafter are carried at the lower of cost or fair value, net of deferred origination costs, until sold.
 Fair value is measured using Level 2 inputs.
-The fair value of loans held for sale of \$123,833 included on the accompanying condensed consolidated balance sheet has been decreased by \$128 from the aggregate principal balance of \$123,961.
+The fair value of loans held for sale of \$154,785 included on the accompanying condensed consolidated balance sheet has been increased by \$1,426 from the aggregate principal balance of \$153,359.